-Dr. Jeffrey Oschwald is associate professor of Exegetical Theology and chairman of the Department of Exegetical Theology at Concordia Seminary, St. Louis.
+Dr. Jeffrey Oschwald is professor of Exegetical Theology at Concordia Seminary, St. Louis.

 Oschwald has been a faculty member since 2002.
-He was named the chairman of the Department of Exegetical Theology in 2015.
-He previously served as coordinator of the International Seminary Exchange Programs (2009-15).
+He previously served as the chairman of the department of Exegetical Theology (2015–20) and as coordinator of the International Seminary Exchange Programs (2009–15).